kwnevarez/locator/appengine/README.md

         gcloud app deploy

 1. Awesome!
-Your application is now live at `http://YOUR_PROJECT_ID.appspot.com`.
+Your application is now live at `http://YOUR_PROJECT_ID.appspot.com`.  <-- Do not use HTTPS, as noted above, websockets will not work.